Last updated on March 9th, 2026

 By the look of it, I really thought it was a Japanese-originated company—it truly reminded me of some of my favorite Tokyo coffee shops—but it actually is a Brazilian native, fully inspired by the to-go culture of the Japanese, raising third-wave coffee shops.
 Nonetheless, the coffee is delicious.

-We visited the shop located in Rue Cardinal by the Pantheon, which caught my attention with its perfect Google reviews score—seriously, 5.0 out of over a hundred reviews.
+We visited the shop located in the Latin Quarter, by the Pantheon, which caught my attention with its perfect Google reviews score—seriously, 5.0 out of over a hundred reviews.

 It quickly became very clear that the high reviews were well deserved, the service was very welcoming and informative, and the drinks were made to perfection.